-12"The chief priests gave me power to arrest believers in Damascus, and that is where I went.
-But while I was on my way, 13at about noon, O King, I saw on the road a bright light in the sky.
-It was even brighter than the sun!
-It shone all around me, and also around those who were traveling with me.
+12Because I told them I wanted to arrest believers in Damascus, the chief priests gave me the power to do that.
+So I traveled to Damascus.
+13While I was on my way there, O King, I saw a bright light in the sky.
+Even though it was around noon, this light was even brighter than the sun!
+It shone all around me and also around those who were traveling with me.
 14We all fell to the ground.
 Then I heard the voice of someone speaking to me in the Hebrew language.
-He said, 'Saul, Saul, why are you persecuting me?
-It is hard for you to kick against the goads.'
-15Then I said, 'Who are you, Lord?'
-And the Lord said, 'I am Jesus!
+He said, 'Saul, Saul, you should not be fighting against me.
+You are harming yourself, like an animal that is kicking against a sharp prod.'
+15Then I said, 'Please tell me who you are.'
+And the person who was speaking to me said, 'I am Jesus!
 I am the one you are fighting against.
-16But get up and stand on your feet!
-I have appeared to you in order to make you into a servant and a witness both of what you have seen of what you know about me now and what I will show you later.
-17I will protect you from the people and the non-Jews to whom I will send you, 18in order to open their eyes, to turn them from darkness to light, and from the power of the enemy to God.
-In this way God will forgive their sins and give to them the things that all my people will have forever, the people who belong to me by faith.
+16But get up off the ground now.
+I have appeared to you in order to make you my servant.
+I want you to tell other people who I am, now that you have seen me.
+I will show you more about myself later, and I want you to tell others about that too.
+17I am sending you both to Jewish people and to non-lewish people.
+I will protect you from them.
+18I want you to help them recognize who I really am.
+I want you to help them to live in a way that pleases God.
+I want them to know that God can make them free from the devil's influence.
+I want them to know that God will forgive their sins.
+I want them to receive the good things that people whom God saves because they believe in me will have forever.

-19"So, King Agrippa, I did what God told me in a vision to do.
-20First, I spoke to the Jews in Damascus and those in Jerusalem, and in all the countryside of Judea, and to the non-Jews there also.
-I told them that they should stop sinning and ask God for help.
-I told them also that they should do those things that show that they have stopped sinning.
+19So, King Agrippa, I did what God told me to do when he gave me that vision.
+20First, I spoke to the Jews in Damascus.
+Then I spoke to the Jews in Jerusalem and in the countryside of Judea.
+I also spoke to the non-Jews there.
+I told them that they should stop sinning and ask God to help them live in the right way.
+I told them they should do things that showed they had stopped sinning.

 21It is because I preached this message that some Jews seized me when I was in the temple courtyard and tried to kill me.
-22However, God has been helping me, so I have continued to proclaim these things to this very day.
-I have continued to tell both ordinary people and important people exactly what the prophets and Moses said would happen.
-23They said that the Messiah would suffer and die, that he would be the first to rise from the dead.
-They also said that he would proclaim, both to his own people and to the non-Jewish people, that God is truly able to save them."
+22Because God has been helping me, I have been able to keep proclaiming these things to this very day.
+I have continued to tell people, regardless of their status, exactly what the prophets and Moses said would happen.
+23They said that the Messiah would suffer and die.
+They said that he would be the first person to live again after he had died.
+They also said that he would tell people how God was able to save them.
+He would tell this, both to his own Jewish people and to non-Jewish people."